Leisure Opportunities

 Cognitive health remains underserved

-Sanford said she was surprised how focused all segments were on cognitive function.
+Sanford said she was surprised by how focused all segments were on cognitive function.
 The respondents also told the researchers that there aren’t many products or services they know of that can help them improve and maintain their brain health.
 This represents a clear opportunity for innovation and service delivery for spa and wellness companies.

 Consumers said they are focusing on eating a Mediterranean diet, Exercise and brain-training activities such as apps to test and train their brains as they age, including crosswords and sudoku.
 They also reported maintaining connections with a community to keep learning.